 To help OJP improve its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
-Feedback may be provided to OJPSolicitationFeedback@usdoj.gov.
+Provide feedback to OJPSolicitationFeedback@usdoi.gov.

 IMPORTANT: This e-mail is for feedback and suggestions only.
 OJP does not send replies from this mailbox.
 If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or e-mail listed on the front of this solicitation document.
 These contacts are provided to ensure that you can directly reach an individual who can address your specific questions in a timely manner.